DavidAStevenson/extendible-hashing/README.md

 # TODO
 - Complete port of the bit operations library, with tests
 - Complete port and tests of indexholder
+  - there is a bug in the reallocation of the index array upon depth changes to work through
 - Add a trimmed down Vagrantfile with just the necessary items to build and run

 # NOTES